How Much Space Has Been Explored? Measuring the Chemical Space Covered by Databases and Machine-Generated Molecules: Measuring Chemical Space Coverage

 \subsubsection{Results and Discussion}

 Figure \ref{fig:databases} compares Richness and Circles of molecular databases.
-From the results, we conclude the findings as follows. \begin{inparaenum}[(1)] \item \textbf{A larger database does not necessarily span a wider range of the chemical space}: There is a discrepancy between Richness and \textrm{\#Circles}, and the \textrm{\#Circles} measuring results suggest that, in terms of chemical space coverage, the rank of the databases should be $\text{GDB-17}>\text{ChEMBL}>\text{ZINC-250k}>\text{MOSES}>\text{Enamine}$. \item \textbf{ZINC-250k and GDB-17 are recommended}: With the smallest amount of compounds, ZINC-250k renders a relatively high coverage of the chemical space, which is highly recommended for model training with limited computation resources.
+From the results, we conclude the findings as follows. \begin{inparaenum}[(1)] \item \textbf{A larger database does not necessarily span a wider range of the chemical space}: There is a discrepancy between Richness and \textrm{\#Circles}, and the \textrm{\#Circles} measuring results suggest that, in terms of chemical space coverage, ZINC-250k covers a larger area than ENAMINE and MOSES. \item \textbf{ZINC-250k and GDB-17 are recommended}: With the smallest amount of compounds, ZINC-250k renders a relatively high coverage of the chemical space, which is highly recommended for model training with limited computation resources.
 Constructed by enumeration, GDB-17 substantially expands the known chemical space to a great level, which is suitable for training ML models for chemical space representations. \end{inparaenum} More details and findings on other chemical measures are provided in Appendix \ref{app:databases}.